gxshub/spring-cloud-kafka/README.md

 ### Apache Kafka Setup
 #### Linux and MacOS
 Download a **binary package** of Apache Kafka (e.g., `kafka_2.13-2.8.0.tgz`) from `https://kafka.apache.org/downloads` and upzip it.
-In the Terminal, `cd` to the unzip folder and start Kakfa with the following commands:
+In the Terminal, `cd` to the unzip folder, and start Kakfa with the following commands in two sessions:
 ```bash
 ./bin/zookeeper-server-start.sh
 ```